swannodette/swannodette.github.com/_posts/2015-07-29-clojurescript-17.md

 ## Reading

-ClojureScript has never been slow.
-Internally we've spent years tuning code generation for modern JavaScript JITs without catering to any specific engine (for a long time V8 was king, but these days JavaScriptCore is screaming ahead of the pack).
+The first step is converting a string into a series of data structures.
+What other languages call parsing is traditionally called reading in Lisp.
+It's important for this process to be fast.
+We've spent years tuning ClojureScript code generation for modern JavaScript JITs without catering to any specific engine (for a long time V8 was king, but these days JavaScriptCore is screaming ahead of the pack).

-For ClojureScript experts it's possible to achieve zero overhead over hand-written JavaScript.
-This is the style employed for critical bits like persistent data structures and hashing.

 So how long does it take to read the entire standard library (about 10,000 lines of code) into persistent data structures?
 Click the